appt-org/appt-website/src/data/code-samples/en/accessibility-announcement/swift-ui.md

 # Accessibility announcement - SwiftUI

 In SwiftUI, you can enhance your app's accessibility by posting messages to assistive technologies whenever the app's state changes.
-To do this, you can use the [`UIAccessibility`](https://developer.apple.com/documentation/uikit/uiaccessibility) object's [`post`](https://developer.apple.com/documentation/uikit/uiaccessibility/1615194-post) method.
-By setting the type to [`announcement`](https://developer.apple.com/documentation/uikit/uiaccessibility/notification/1620176-announcement) and providing a `String` argument, you can deliver custom announcements to users relying on assistive tools like VoiceOver.
+To achieve this, you can use the [`UIAccessibility`](https://developer.apple.com/documentation/uikit/uiaccessibility) object's [`post`](https://developer.apple.com/documentation/uikit/uiaccessibility/1615194-post) method.
+By setting the type to [`announcement`](https://developer.apple.com/documentation/uikit/uiaccessibility/notification/1620176-announcement) and providing a `String` argument, you can deliver custom announcements to users who rely on assistive tools like VoiceOver.

 ```swift
 @State private var isLoading = false